Get free access to

 In principle, the use of split payments is voluntary and depends on the purchaser’s decision to apply it.
 However, in the case of making payments for goods or services listed in Appendix 15 to the VAT Act, documented with an invoice in which the total amount due exceeds the amount of PLN 15,000, purchasers are obliged to apply the split payment.

-The obligatory KSeF will be available to domestic entities and to all taxpayers with a registered office or permanent place of business in the country.
+Taxpayers will not be obliged to issue electronic invoices in KSeF in 2024.
+KSeF remains a voluntary solution at this point.
+KSeF will be obligatory for domestic entities and all taxpayers with a registered office or permanent place of business in the country.

 Depending on the situation, the VAT sanctions amount to: